coda/packs-sdk/docs/reference/sdk/enums/core.AuthenticationType.md

 • **OAuth2ClientCredentials** = ``"OAuth2ClientCredentials"``

 Authenticate using OAuth2 client credentials.
+This is a less common type of OAuth2, which involves exchanging a client ID and secret for a temporary access token.

 **`See`**